 Using instruments and moving or scarves and streamers while gently swaying to the rhythms as they flow around the room, significantly engages children in the magic of musical movement.

 Using boxes to help children explore where they are in space and how big they are helps them learn about their body height, weight and how it feels.
 Imaginative play like this Dad pretending it’s a car or playing Jack in the Box is a great song to sing at this time and explore the delicious delight of popping up and seeing the joy on your face.

 Focus in on rhythm using an upside down bucket as a drum and use your hands to tap out the rhythm.

-Bop & Stop from Let's Sing and Grow is a wonderful song from that helps children listen to the word stop.
+Bop & Stop from Let’s Sing and Grow is a wonderful song from that helps children listen to the word stop.
 It is one of the favourites for children, parents and early childhood educators that I have worked with.
-There are many other favourites on here that I would encourage for movement and music.
+There are many other favourites they have that I would encourage for movement and music.

 Throwing a soft ball between you and a child is a way to move and support the development of their muscles, agility and hand/eye coordination.
 A wonderful indoor activity for a cold or rainy day with some rhythmic music to throw the ball with the beat and add some counting in to build the rhythm awareness and number names!
 Or on a beautiful sunny day take them outside in the yard or to the park for an ever deeper exploration of throwing and catching or perhaps even kicking a ball.

 Playdough is one of the best experiences for learning in the world (in my opinion).
 It encourages and facilitates children to work through any emotions, create, design, problem solve, measure, notice and talk about what they are doing and others.
-Covering many of the learning areas for children's development.
-Click the photo to find our recipe for home made playdough plus our P.L.A.Y. ing with Purpose E-Book with lots of tips and suggestions for playing, connection and learning.
+Covering many of the learning areas for children’s development.
+Join our mailing list to get our recipe for home made playdough plus our P.L.A.Y. ing with Purpose E-Book with lots of tips and suggestions for playing, connection and learning.